vsaosuo/CPEN455/README.md

 + **Generation Performance**
   Evaluated using Fréchet Inception Distance (FID) score of generated images
   - Lower FID scores correspond to better performance
   - Linear interpolate the grades from 0 to full when the FID goes from 60 to 30:
-    - 60 FID score = 0 points
-    - 30 FID score = full score
+    - Score = (60 - FID score) / 30 * {full score}, when FID score is between 60 and 30
   - < 30 FID score = full score
   - \> 60 FID score = 0 points

 + **Classification Performance**
   Evaluated using validation set accuracy (test set used for final grading)
   - Linear interpolate the grades from 0 to full when the acc goes from 25% to 75%:
-    - 25% accuracy (random classifier) = 0 points
-    - 75% accuracy = full score
+    - Score = (acc - 0.25) / 0.5 * {full score}, when acc is between 25% and 75%
   - Accuracy exceeding 75% qualifies for bonus points (see [Bonus Points section](#bonus-points))

 + **Report Quality**